col825/Usability-Testing-Introduction/README.md

 # Welcome to my repo!

 This repo is for a course called Usability Testing in Technical Writing Environments offered at the University of Pittsburgh by Dr. Stephen Quigley.
-Click the link below to see more about me! :) https://col825.github.io/Usability-Testing-Introduction/
+Click the link to see more about me! :) https://col825.github.io/Usability-Testing-Introduction/